Monday, June 15, 2015

 Sierra, Nevada, and Montana enjoyed a swim in Lake Seminole.

-We stopped at Wal-mart on our way to Lake Seminole to buy items the kids could use in the lake.
-We bought green and orange tubes and yellow skiboard.
+We stopped at Wal-Mart on our way to Lake Seminole to buy items the kids could use in the Lake.
+We bought green and orange tubes and a yellow skiboard.

 Ron & Dakota Fishing and the grandkids swimming in Lake Seminole

-The fish was not bitting, I guess they were frightened away by all the splashing.
+The fish were not biting; they were frightened away by all the splashing.

-After everyone was out of the lake and changed into dry cloth, we rode around the Lake seeing the sights.
+After everyone had left the Lake and changed into dry clothes, we rode around the Lake, taking in the sights.

 We played word games on the game channel later that evening.